imoghul/DTA-calculator/README.md

 The program utilizes two configuration files that will be in the aforementioned config directory.
 The first one being ```locations.json```.
 This one does not need to be changed, though it can be.
 The second one is ```preferences.json```.
 This is where the preferences for retrieving data and other settings is stored.
 The syntax for these files will be discussed later.

 The preferences for this script are defined in a JSON file named ```preferences.json``` in the configuration directory.
 In this file the parsing of the different types of files is specified.
-FT2 SUM and FT3 are currently the only ones supported and needed.
+FT2 SUM, FT3, and FT1 are currently the only ones supported and needed.
 There are some default paramaters that are included regardless of what's in ```preferences.json```, these are:
 * Serial Number
 * Date
 * File Name:FT2 SUM